"If you're jobless at 25, you must be unemployed, right?"

 2) LABOUR MARKET RIGIDITIES are factors preventing the forces of supply and demand from operating in the labour market.
 They include:

-MINIMUM WAGE LEGISLATION, which, if set above equilibrium leads to a surplus of labour (aka unemployed people).
+MINIMUM WAGE LEGISLATION, which, if set above equilibrium, leads to a surplus of labour (aka unemployed people).

 LABOUR UNION ACTIVITIES and wage bargaining with employers, resulting in higher than equilibrium wages also causing unemployment

-EMPLOYMENT PROTECTION LAWS, which make it costly for firms to fire workers (because they must pay compensation), thus making firms more cautious about hiring
+EMPLOYMENT PROTECTION LAWS, which make it costly for firms to fire workers (because they must pay compensation), thus making firms more cautious about hiring.

 GENEROUS UNEMPLOYMENT BENEFITS, which increase the attractiveness of remaining unemployed and reduce the incentives to work.